 NYSDOS.
 Under the Federal Coastal Zone Management Act (CZMA), the New York State Department of State (NYSDOS) must issue a Coastal Zone Consistency Certification prior to any Federal agencies approving any action for projects that would occur within and directly affect a state's coastal area.
+NYSDOS issued a Conditional Coastal Consistency Determination for the proposed CHPE Project on June 8, 2011 (NYSDOS 2011a) (see Appendix F).

 NYSDEC.
-NYSDEC is responsible for processing requests for a General Permit for the Discharge of Stormwater and Dewatering Wastewaters from Construction Activities in accordance with the New York State Pollutant Discharge Elimination System (SPDES) requirements.
+NYSDEC is responsible for processing requests for a General Permit for the Discharge of Stormwater and Dewatering Wastewaters from Construction Activities in accordance with the New York SPDES requirements.
 NYSDEC is also responsible for verifying compliance with the state Tidal Wetlands and Freshwater Wetlands Acts of 1973 and 1975, respectively.
 NYSDEC is also consulted with regarding potential impacts on state-listed species.